Frequently Asked Questions for Riders

 And every year, we're trying to make Rock to Rock a little better and more impactful.
 That's especially true as we plan our 10th Rock to Rock!
 Here are some of the things you can look forward to ...
 More exciting 10th anniversary announcements soon!

-- A special matching fund for our 10th year -- more details soon!
+- A special matching fund for our 10th year!

 - Better-than-ever rest stops, route signs, and other things that'll make this the best Rock to Rock ever for YOU!

-Can I pick up my t-shirt, bag, and rider number in advance?
+Can I pick up my t-shirt and bag in advance?